 Ask your Oompah band to perform pop covers if you’re looking for a less traditional Oktoberfest event

-Yes!
-Most oompah bands will be happy to take requests with you contact them in advance of your event.
-You should bear in mind though that they excel at fast, upbeat music rather than slow, smoochy numbers.
+Most oompah bands will be happy to take requests when you contact them in advance of your event.
+You should bear in mind that they excel in fast, upbeat music rather than slow, smoochy numbers.

-If you are booking a band for popular occasions like Oktoberfest or a Christmas party, you should aim to have the band booked in at least a month or two in advance.
-The later you leave it, the more likely the band is to get booked up.
+If you are booking an oompah band for popular occasions like Oktoberfest or a Christmas party, you should aim to have the band booked in at least a month or two in advance.

 Remember, most bands will only reserve a date in their diary after you have paid a deposit.